mindfalls/fairfight-muay-thai/README.md

 The user is provided a table showing the various training times and days of the week and for which levels or classes

+- Classes

+This shows the user the different types of Muay Thai classes provided in the gym.
+Under each class is a short descrition togive the user an idea what to expect and who are include in those classes.

+- Membership prices

+Here, the user can see some of the different membership prices provided as well as a link to the contact details for more information regarding price and payment options.

+- Contact Us

+This provides an easy way of getting in touch with the gym by filling out the online form with the relevant information needed and clicking "Submit" to send the message.

+- Additional Photo section

+Just below the "Send us a message" part is an additional photograph showing some of the trainers in their victory pose.

+## Testing:

+## Credits